Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 ```

 - [ ] "Hello"
-- [x] A untime exception is thrown.
+- [x] A runtime exception is thrown.
 - [ ] The code does not compile.
 - [ ] "ello"